 four to six toothpicks

 While I have used other pots to make Samgyetang, I highly recommend using a Dutch oven if you have one.
-For some mysterious reason, the broth turns out more flavor while the chicken gorgeously falls apart when served.
+For some mysterious reason, the broth turns out more flavorful, while the chicken beautifully falls apart when served.

 First, stuff the chicken with the sweet rice, three garlic cloves, two ginseng roots, and two daechu.
 Close it with toothpicks.
-For safety reasons, I note the number of toothpicks used and count the toothpicks when I remove them to ensure that all toothpicks are removed from the chicken before serving.
+For safety reasons, I note the number of toothpicks used and count them again when I remove them to ensure that all toothpicks are removed from the chicken before serving.

-Once cooked, turn off the stove and let it sit on the stove for about five minutes before serving.
+Once cooked, turn off the stove and let it sit for about five minutes before serving.
 The chicken will fall apart while being removed from the pot, so carefully remove it and remove the toothpicks.
 Plate it separately.
-I use a baking dish to plate the chicken including its stuffings, while serving the broth separately without any other ingredients in it.
+I use a baking dish to plate the chicken, including its stuffing, while serving the broth separately without any other ingredients in it.
 Enjoy!

 Comments